vayan/11Meal/README.md

 11Meal
 ======

-# How to install :
+# How to install Server :

  * Install go : http://golang.org/
  * Create a new folder somewhere e.g : /foo/bar